Home / Industries

 Who I build for

-Operator-style niches the big SaaS players ignore.
-I go deep on a short list of verticals where domain knowledge beats feature breadth, where I either run the business or work shoulder to shoulder with someone who does.
+A short list of verticals where domain knowledge beats feature breadth, and where I either run the business or work shoulder to shoulder with someone who does.
+The generic SaaS playbook is a red ocean.
+The interesting work lives in the niches most builders will not touch.

-Why I go deep on niches
+The niches I go deep on

 Private Aviation